Chinese builder in debt jam says it will make bond payment - NewsBreak

 Of that debt, 240 billion yuan ($37.3 billion) was due within a year, nearly triple Evergrande’s 86.8 billion yuan ($13.5 billion) in cash holdings, according to a company financial report.

-Beijing allowed the first corporate bond default of the communist era in 2014 in an effort to force borrowers and lenders to be more disciplined.
+Beijing allowed the first corporate bond default of the communist era in 2014 as part of efforts to force borrowers and lenders to be more disciplined.
 Defaults by private sector borrowers have gradually been allowed to increase, but the government has arranged bailouts for state-owned companies.

 Comments / 0